-The UCLA AtLAs California Health Initiative relies on creation of a community health repository, or biobank.
-Biobanking refers to the systematic collection and storage of a large number of blood, saliva or tissue "biospecimens" from patients as a resource for later clinical research.
+Biobanking refers to the systematic collection and storage of a large number of biospecimens (blood, saliva, tissue, etc.) from patients as a resource for later clinical research.
 Biobanked samples provide a repository of DNA, proteins or mRNAs useful to answer diagnostic or treatment questions well before those questions are even posed, and as such are a cornerstone of research into individualized care.

 The UCLA Health ATLAS Initiative aims to create a genetic map of UCLA patients, enabling us to find new risk factors for diseases and choose the best treatments for each patient.